arghyadebroy/arghyadebroy.github.io/_pages/about.md

 <img src="/images/500x300.png" alt="Gas-Grain Astrochemistry" style="width: 300px; height: auto; float: right; margin-left: 20px;"/>

-This area investigates the interactions between gas-phase molecules and solid grains in molecular clouds, leading to the formation of complex organic species.
-Understanding these processes is crucial for unraveling the origins of life in the universe.
+This area investigates the interactions between gas-phase molecules and solid grains within molecular clouds, particularly in higher density regions and dark clouds, which facilitate the formation of complex organic species through processes such as adsorption and desorption.
+My research delves into the kinetics of these surface-mediated chemical reactions, which are essential for understanding the pathways leading to the synthesis of prebiotic molecules.
+This understanding is crucial for unraveling the origins of life in the universe, as it provides insights into the chemical processes that contribute to molecular complexity in interstellar environments.

 ---